Keren SouzaKohn: Reflections on Art, Family, and the Legacy of F.N. Souza

 6) Your recent works incorporate Hebrew letters with their numerical and mystical connotations.
 How do you integrate these elements into your art?

 Keren: The Hebrew letters are literally the building blocks of creation!
-The world is being spoken into existence from nothing to something every shorter than nanosecond!
-Thus they are infinitely significant and beautiful They also operate as numbers in Hebrew thus Alef is one Bet is two Gimmel is three etc which opens up a world of fascinating potential Torah code extrapolations & explanations called Gematria
+The world is being spoken into existence from nothing to something every shorter than a nanosecond!
+Thus, they are infinitely significant and beautiful.
+They also operate as numbers in Hebrew, so Alef is one, Bet is two, Gimmel is three, etc., which opens up a world of fascinating potential—Torah code extrapolations and explanations called Gematria.

 7) How has your exploration of your Jewish heritage influenced your artistic practice and the themes you choose to explore?